HHorsley/cis196_hh/hh_app/README.txt

 	- LetterOpener (to handle mailers on local host): https://github.com/ryanb/letter_opener
 	- jQuery (to handle JavaScript): http://rubygems.org/gems/jquery-rails
 	- Makes Votable & Acts As Votable (two others I explored for voting): https://github.com/ryanto/acts_as_votable, https://github.com/ryanto/acts_as_votable
--Heroku Addons: I used Sengrid mailer: http://sendgrid.com/docs/Integrate/Frameworks/rubyonrails.html -Other Addons/Libraries/Gems: I also added Google Anayltics, FB Like (on course show view)
+-Heroku Addons: I used Sengrid mailer (it sends you an email when you create a new course idea): http://sendgrid.com/docs/Integrate/Frameworks/rubyonrails.html
+-Other Addons/Libraries/Gems: I also added Google Anayltics, FB Like (on course show view)
 -Resources: I have many resources.
 In the database the main three tables are users, courses, and votes.
 Votes has scopes, belongs to two things, and a validator.
 User has 5 validators and acts as voter.
 Course acts as votable, belongs to user, has a TON of scopes, and two validators.
 There are a lot of routes, most resources are CRUD, but there are some custom one off routes too (landing page, admin, etc).
 -Validators: there are at least 6 across users, course, and votes.